dotnet/arcade/Documentation/Validation/Overview.md

 Exceptions:
 - Servicing continues as is today, with possible conflicts arising with images which we’ll need to deal on a case by case basis.  (this should also go away w/ future plans)
 - If an Arcade or machine queue update (includes VS) is needed to unblock any build, then obviously we’ll do that.  (but with targeted changes)

-Future proposed updates coming which will also affect this policy:
-- The image used by the build is managed by Arcade.
-This implies that images updates are only seen by a build with an Arcade update.
-- Help repos keep up with tooling (e.g. VS) by adding support to help them scout for issues earlier so that they are ready to move.

 ## The process